talkiq/gcloud-aio/pubsub/README.rst

 :``num_tasks_per_consumer``:
     how many ``handle`` calls a worker can make until it blocks to wait for them to return.
-If you process messages independetly from each other you should be good with the default value of ``1``.
+If you process messages independently from each other you should be good with the default value of ``1``.
 If you do something fancy (e.g. aggregate messages before processing them), you'll want a higher pool here.
 You can think of ``num_producers * num_tasks_per_consumer`` as an upper limit of how many messages can possibly